LeChocolatChaud/WebServerTemplate/README.md

 # WebServerTemplate
-A template for web server projects.
+A template for web server projects using python as backend.